Bakke Municipality

-History
+General information

-The church parish of Bakke (population: 2,378 in 1835) was split into three civil municipalities on 1 January 1838: Vestre Bakke, Østre Bakke, and Gyland.
-This occurred because the main church parish of Bakke contained land in both the counties of Stavanger and Lister og Mandal and they had to be divided according to the newly passed formannskapsdistrikt law.
+The large church parish of Bakke (population: 2,378 in 1835) was split into three civil municipalities on 1 January 1838: Vestre Bakke Municipality (in Stavanger county), Østre Bakke Municipality, and Gyland Municipality (both in Lister og Mandal county).
+This division occurred because the main church parish of Bakke contained land in both the counties of Stavanger and Lister og Mandal and they had to be divided according to the newly-passed formannskapsdistrikt law.
+This situation was very rare in Norway - most parishes were only in one county.
 Due to the very low populations of the three municipalities, this arrangement did not last long.
-In August 1838, the county border was moved westwards to its current position, and Østre Bakke and Vestre Bakke were merged to form the municipality of Bakke.
-Then about a year later, in November 1839, Gyland was merged into the municipality of Bakke.
+In August 1838, the county border was moved westwards to its current position, and Østre Bakke Municipality and Vestre Bakke Municipality were merged to form Bakke Municipality.
+Then about a year later, in November 1839, Gyland Municipality was merged (back) into Bakke Municipality.

-In 1849, the northern district of Sirdal (population: 1,804) was separated from Bakke to become a municipality of its own, leaving 2,597 inhabitants in Bakke.
-On 31 December 1893, Gyland (population: 1,085) was also separated from Bakke to form a municipality of its own.
-This split left Bakke with a population of 1,368.
-On 1 January 1960, the Øksendal area (population: 226) in northern Bakke was merged with Tonstad and Øvre Sirdal municipalities to form a new municipality of Sirdal.
+In 1849, Bakke Municipality was divided: the northern district (population: 1,804) became the new Sirdal Municipality and the southern district (population: 2,597) remained as a smaller Bakke Municipality.
+On 31 December 1893, Bakke Municipality was divided again.
+The southeastern district (population: 1,085) was separated to become the new Gyland Municipality and the remaining areas (population: 1,368) continued on as a smaller Bakke Municipality.

-On 1 January 1965, another major municipal merger took place due in part to the work of the Schei Committee.
-Bakke (population: 925) was merged with the neighboring municipalities of Gyland, Nes, and Hidra and with the town of Flekkefjord to create the new municipality of Flekkefjord.
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1960, the Øksendal area (population: 226) was removed from northern Bakke Municipality and merged with the following areas to form a new Sirdal Municipality: